Getting hooked on Oxycodone is all too easy

 It is possible to free yourself from your Oxycodone addiction

-When detox is completed, the true healing begins.
-You will meet with a personal psychotherapist who has been chosen especially for you with information gathered from your intake interview.
+When detox is completed, true healing begins.
+You will meet with a personal psychotherapist who has been chosen especially for you with the information gathered from your intake interview.
 Your therapist will meet with you one-on-one to help you uncover what made you susceptible to drug addiction.
 As your relationship deepens, your therapist will be able to determine which addiction treatments will be most beneficial for your recovery.

 The addiction specialists at Cliffside Malibu use an extensive array of evidence-based therapies.
 There is no set program.
 Together with your therapist, the team devises a plan to benefit you specifically.
 Adjustments continue to be made as you progress.

 With caring addiction treatment specialists tuned-in to your physical, emotional and spiritual needs, you can quit.
 You will learn how to reclaim your life and maintain your sobriety.